 June 9, 1944 - November 29, 1944

-The entire airfield became a battlefield when the Marines landed on Peleliu on September 15, 1944.
+On September 15, 1944 Peleliu Airfield became a battlefield after the U. S. Marine Corps (USMC) 1st Marine Divsion landed on Peleliu.
 On the first day of the Marine assault, the southern portion of the airfield was captured.
 A counter attack was attempted by seventeen Type 95 Ha Go tanks of the 14th Division, supported by infantry across the airfield, but were destroyed by the Marines and supporting fire from M4 Sherman tanks.
 By D+2 the entire airfield area was liberated.
+At the airfield, an number of wrecked Japanese aircraft were captured including a G4M1 Betty and A6M Zero Tail 63-192 plus wreckage of other aircraft.

 With The Old Breed by Eugene Sledge: